 \section{Conclusion}

-Having compute-intensive nature and heavy workload of data make \editedII{the} verification stage a bottleneck for \editedII{the} entire read mapping process.
-Pre-alignment filters are designed to facilitate verification, by means of reducing the workload, as accurate and fast as possible.
+Having compute-intensive nature and heavy workload of data make the verification stage a bottleneck for the entire read mapping process.
+Pre-alignment filters are designed to facilitate verification by means of reducing the workload as accurately and fast as possible.
 Different techniques and hardware platforms are utilized for a quick filtering experience.
 In that sense, GateKeeper-GPU positions itself at a middle level of being the most accurate and fastest pre-alignment filtering tool.
-Compared to the original GateKeeper, which was implemented in FPGA, GateKeeper-GPU is more accurate but its benefit on the acceleration of \editedII{the} entire read mapping process is smaller.
-On the other hand, being a GPGPU tool makes it more preferable than an FPGA tool.
-Since it is implemented on GPU, it is also a lot more promising for further improvements.
+Compared to GateKeeper, which was implemented in FPGA, GateKeeper-GPU is more accurate but its benefit on the acceleration of the entire read mapping process is smaller.
+On the other hand, being a GPGPU tool makes it preferable to an FPGA tool.
+Since it is implemented on GPU, it is also much more promising for further improvements.

-We believe that, although GateKeeper-GPU still brings benefits, it is more advantageous to consider GateKeeper-GPU when a new short read alignment tool is constructed with a verification-aware design rather \editedII{than} adapting it to an existing read alignment workflow since it requires extra steps for filtration such as encoding.
+We believe that, although GateKeeper-GPU still brings benefits, it is more advantageous to consider it when a new short read alignment tool is constructed with a verification-aware design rather than adapting it to an existing read mapping workflow since it requires extra steps for filtration such as encoding.
 With a well-developed hardware-software co-design of read mapping, it can have a powerful impact on the entire mapping procedure.
 For that reason, we provide GateKeeper-GPU with two different modes in encoding, both of which can be desirable in different scenarios.
-If the read aligner is designed to process encoded sequences in its original workflow, then, GateKeeper-GPU's encoding can be skipped and \editedII{the} host-encoded version can be utilized.
-In other scenarios where the time spent for encoding can be hidden during kernel execution, device-encoded version can be useful.
+If the read mapper is designed to process encoded sequences in its original workflow, GateKeeper-GPU's encoding can be skipped, and the host-encoded version can be utilized.
+In other scenarios where the time spent for encoding can be overlapped with other operations and be hidden during kernel execution, a device-encoded version can be useful.